May 18 -24, 2024

 Boating Safety Outreach Volunteers

 - Approaching your local Community Newspaper, Television or Radio stations requesting that the materials be included in their publication or broadcast content.
-(A Volunteer E-Guide is also available on the CSBC site to guide volunteers every step of the way in their media contact efforts.)

 - Incorporating into your organization’s member newsletters, press releases and customer outreach communications.